Manoui/website/README.md

 ### Supervised Learning
-We wanted to try different supervised learning ML models on the dataset, like random forest, CNN, or logistic regression to predict using the available features if a given quote is famous or not.
+We wanted to try different supervised learning ML models on the dataset, like random forest, logistic regression and K-NN models to predict using the available features if a given quote is famous or not.
 The idea was to test different models and assess their performance using adequate metrics like accuracy, precision, and recall.
-Before training our models on the dataset, we wanted to explore how to enrich the features with more covariates since some models perform better with more variables.
+Before training our models on the dataset enriched the features with more covariates since some models perform better with more variables.
+You can find the methods and results in the M3 notebook.

-Libraries to use: Sklearn (random forest and logistic regression), Keras (CNN)

 ### Unsupervised Learning
 We tried different methods on unsupervised learning like k-NN or DBSCAN clustering, or KPrototypes for clustering with categorical and numerical features, or even KModes considering only categorical features.
 But the results weren't conclusive so we didn't continue trying to identify clusters in our data.